 Therefore, I recommend 10K and half marathon participants, as well as first-time 5K racers, train ahead of Disney Princess Half Marathon Weekend.

 I also recommend wearing a watch during your race and as you train.
 Apple Watch wearers can keep an eye on their mile pace with the fitness tracker.
-However, if you are looking for a lightweight smartwatch specifically designed for race training, check out Garmin’s GPS watches.
-I like the Garmin Forerunner 45, which connects to free Garmin Coach training plans.
-This model’s smaller size makes it a comfortable watch to wear all day and as you travel.
+Another option, if you are looking for a lightweight smartwatch specifically designed for running with GPS tracking is the Garmin Forerunner 55.

 Were you once a little girl who dreamed of becoming a princess?
 Well, here is your chance!
 Wear a sparkly tutu, tiara, or a full-on Disney-inspired costume, if you wish.